lake-wg/psk/draft-ietf-lake-edhoc-psk.md

 }
 ~~~~~~~~~~~~

 Alternative formats for CRED_I and CRED_R MAY be used.
-When using a resumption PSK, CRED_I and CRED_R MUST be the credentials from the initial EDHOC exchange, for example public-key credentials such as X.509 certificates.
+When a resumption PSK is employed, CRED_I and CRED_R MUST be the same credentials used in the initial EDHOC exchange, for example, public-key credentials such as X.509 certificates.

-Implementations MUST ensure that CRED_I and CRED_R are distinct, e.g., by carrying distinct identities in their sub claims (e.g., "42-50-31-FF-EF-37-32-39" and "23-11-58-AA-B3-7F-10").
-This simplifies correct identification of parties and prevents reflection and misbinding attacks, as per {{Appendix D.2 of RFC9528}}.
+Implementations MUST ensure that CRED_I and CRED_R are distinct, for example by including different identities in their sub-claims (e.g., "42-50-31-FF-EF-37-32-39" and "23-11-58-AA-B3-7F-10").
+Ensuring distinct credentials simplifies correct party identification and prevents reflection and misbinding attacks, as described in {{Appendix D.2 of RFC9528}}.

 ### Encoding and processing guidelines

 The following guidelines apply to the encoding and handling of CRED_x and ID_CRED_PSK.
 Requirements on CRED_x applies both to CRED_I and to CRED_R.

 - If CRED_x is CBOR-encoded, it SHOULD use deterministic encoding as specified in {{Sections 4.2.1 and 4.2.2. of RFC8949}}.
-This ensures consistent identification and avoids interoperability issues due to non-deterministic CBOR variants.
+Deterministic encoding ensures consistent identification and avoids interoperability issues caused by non-deterministic CBOR variants.

-- If CRED_x is provisioned out-of-band and transported by value, it SHOULD be used as-is without re-encoding.
-Re-encoding might cause mismatches when comparing identifiers such as hash values or 'kid' references.
+- If CRED_x is provisioned out-of-band and transported by value, it SHOULD be used as received without re-encoding.
+Re-encoding can cause mismatches when comparing identifiers such as hash values or 'kid' references.

 - ID_CRED_PSK SHOULD uniquely identify the corresponding PSK to avoid ambiguity.
-In cases where ID_CRED_PSK contains a key identifier, care must be taken to ensure that 'kid' is unique for the PSK.
+When ID_CRED_PSK contains a key identifier, care must be taken to ensure that 'kid' is unique for the PSK.

 - When ID_CRED_PSK consists solely of a 'kid' parameter (i.e., { 4 : kid }), the compact encoding optimization defined in {{Section 3.5.3.2 of RFC9528}} MUST be applied in plaintext fields (such as PLAINTEXT_3A).
 For example:
   - { 4 : h'0f' } encoded as h'0f' (CBOR byte string)
   - { 4 : 21 } encoded as 0x15 (CBOR integer)

-These optimizations MUST NOT be applied in COSE header parameters or other contexts where full map structure is required.
+These optimizations MUST NOT be applied in COSE header parameters or in other contexts where the full map structure is required.

-- To mitigate misbinding attacks, identity information such as a 'sub' (subject) claim MUST be included in CRED_I and CRED_R.
+- To mitigate misbinding attacks, identity information such as a 'sub' (subject) claim MUST be included in both CRED_I and CRED_R.

 ## Message Flow of EDHOC-PSK

-The message flow of EDHOC-PSK aligns with the methods defined in {{RFC9528}}, replacing authentication based on public keys with symmetric keys.
-For identity protection, credential related message fields appear first in message_3.
+The message flow of EDHOC-PSK follows the structure defined in {{RFC9528}}, with authentication based on symmetric keys rather than public keys.
+For identity protection, credential-related message fields appear first in message_3.

 ID_CRED_PSK is encrypted using a key derived from a shared secret obtained through the first two messages.
-In case a Diffie-Hellman key exchange is used, G_X and G_Y are the ephemeral public keys, and the shared secret G_XY is the DH shared secret, just as in {{RFC9528}}.
-If the Diffie-Hellman procedure is replaced by a KEM procedure, then G_X and G_Y are encapsulation key and ciphertext, respectively, and the shared secret G_XY is given by the KEM, see {{I-D.spm-lake-pqsuites}}.
+If Diffie-Hellman key exchange is used, G_X and G_Y are the ephemeral public keys, and the shared secret G_XY is the DH shared secret, as in {{RFC9528}}.
+If the Diffie-Hellman procedure is replaced by a KEM, then G_X and G_Y are encapsulation key and ciphertext, respectively, and the shared secret G_XY is derived by the KEM, see {{I-D.spm-lake-pqsuites}}.

- The Responder authenticates the Initiator first. {{fig-variant2}} shows the message flow of the EDHOC-PSK authentication method.
+The Responder authenticates the Initiator first. {{fig-variant2}} illustrates the message flow of the EDHOC-PSK authentication method.

 ~~~~~~~~~~~~ aasvg
 Initiator                                                   Responder